CALIL/sabatomap/plugins/cordova-plugin-inappbrowser/README.md

 The InAppBrowser provides by default its own GUI controls for the user (back, forward, done).

-For backwards compatibility, this plugin also hooks `window.open`.
-However, the plugin-installed hook of `window.open` can have unintended side effects (especially if this plugin is included only as a dependency of another plugin).
-The hook of `window.open` will be removed in a future major release.
-Until the hook is removed from the plugin, apps can manually restore the default
-behaviour:

-    delete window.open // Reverts the call back to its prototype's default

-Although `window.open` is in the global scope, InAppBrowser is not available until after the `deviceready` event.

-    document.addEventListener("deviceready", onDeviceReady, false);
-    function onDeviceReady() {
-        console.log("window.open works well");
-    }

-Report issues with this plugin on the [Apache Cordova issue tracker](https://issues.apache.org/jira/issues/?jql=project%20%3D%20CB%20AND%20status%20in%20%28Open%2C%20%22In%20Progress%22%2C%20Reopened%29%20AND%20resolution%20%3D%20Unresolved%20AND%20component%20%3D%20%22cordova-plugin-inappbrowser%22%20ORDER%20BY%20priority%20DESC%2C%20summary%20ASC%2C%20updatedDate%20DESC)

-## <a id="reference">Reference</a>
 ## Installation

     cordova plugin add cordova-plugin-inappbrowser